 All property management staff serving Menlo Family Housing will participate in Fair Housing training within 90 days of employment.
 All requests for reasonable accommodation will be met to the extent possible.
-It is expected that many of the MHSA eligible applicants may have atypical histories, which would normally disqualify them for housing.
-LTSC CDC and KYCC understand that this will require flexibility under the screening approach outlined below and are prepared to provide such flexibility.
-Applicants or their SFPR may submit information regarding mitigating circumstances for which they may require reasonable accommodation for review in writing and through interview.
-Further, LTSC CDC will engage the applicant's SFPR in the reasonable accommodation process to the fullest extent possible.
+It is expected that many of the MHSA eligible applicants may have atypical histories which would normally disqualify them for housing.
+Levine and KYCC understand that this will require flexibility under the screening approach outlined below and are prepared to provide such flexibility.
+Applicants or their SFPR may submit information regarding mitigating circumstances for which they may require reasonable accommodation for review in writing and through Further, Levine will engage the applicant's SFPR in the reasonable interview. accommodation process to the fullest extent possible.
 A decision will be made in writing, and will include written findings for any rejection.
 The decision will be provided both to the applicant and their SFPR, if applicable.
 If requests are beyond the scope of this project, case managers and other support service staff will be equipped to issue referrals to partner organizations or other organizations that can meet the needs of the potential tenants.

-Eligibility criteria (include how these criteria are consistent w/ CSS plan & MHSA Housing program target populations
+Eligibility criteria (include how these criteria are consistent w/ CSS plan & MHSA Housing program target populations commitment to housing various subpopulations of TAY, in particular, those who are both homeless and who have a severe and persistent mental illness or serious emotional disturbance.